i-VRESSE/haddock3-ui/CONTRIBUTING.md

 ```
 (A new story will fail initially, but after snapshot (stories/snapshot.spec.ts-snapshots/*.png) is created it will pass.)
 (A updated component or story will fail, but after you update the snapshot it will pass.)

+> Note: The visual snapshots are different between machines,
+> tests will mostly fail if not run on the same machine as where expected snapshots where made.

 ## Build package